Sheep-y/MarsHorizonMods/ModLoader/Readme.md

 ## Mod Loader Bridging ##

-This mod loader is *also* a BepInEx plugin and a UMM plugin, meaning it can be used to load vanilla mods in those loaders.
+This mod loader is *also* a BepInEx plugin and can be loaded by UMM, meaning it can be used to load vanilla mods in those loaders.

-Use only the mod loader dll and maybe Info.json.
+Use only the mod loader dll and Info.json, which can be found in `src`.
 Do *not* replace winhttp and doorstop config.
+Do *not* include `0Harmony.dll`.
 Place this loader and those incompatible mods in a subfolder, away from other mods.